 The Global Call to Repentance

-Foreknowledge refers to God’s knowing the future, although it does not imply that God ordains or decrees the future.
+Foreknowledge refers to God’s knowledge of the future, although it does not imply that God ordains or decrees the future.
 He can see it because he is omniscient.
 Predestination refers to God’s ordaining something to occur.
-Sometimes God only sees the future, and at other times God determines the future, and predestination refers to the later.
+Sometimes God only sees the future, and at other times God determines, or predestines, the future.
 And election refers to God’s choosing of certain individuals to be his special possession.
 God’s people are the elect.

 Each of the occurrences of these three words in the Bible is listed below.